Dr. Armando SardiSurgical Oncologist

-Sardi is the medical director of the Institute for Cancer Care at Mercy Medical Center in Baltimore, one of America’s leaders in the treatment of peritoneal surface malignancies.
+Renowned surgical oncologist Dr. Armando Sardi is the medical director of the Institute for Cancer Care at Mercy Medical Center in Baltimore and a specialist in the treatment of peritoneal mesothelioma.

 Sardi was named to the “100 Most Influential Expatriates” list in Colombia, where his nonprofit, Partners for Cancer Care and Prevention, has helped thousands.

 Specialties of Dr. Armando Sardi

 - Cytoreductive surgery